nishant007-ai/leetcode-daily-practice/README.md

 - **System design & patterns**

 > ⚙️ _Final updated version coming soon — all problems will include detailed explanations and optimized code._

----

-## 🧠 Folder Structure

-## 📦 Folder Structure
-Each folder is organized as: